Definition 1

 Drafting notes and guidance

-Dr Kim Schumacher claims to have coined the phrase 'competence greenwashing' which he defines as 'the practice of intentional or negligent misrepresentation of knowledge, skills, competences, or expertise relating to sustainability or ESG-related activities.'
+Dr Kim Schumacher coined the phrase ‘competence greenwashing’ which he defined as ‘the practice of intentional or negligent misrepresentation of knowledge, skills, competences, or expertise relating to sustainability or ESG-related activities.’

-Competency greenwashing involves organisations claiming they are sustainable by giving ESG-related titles to people who lack sufficient expertise.
-Awareness must not be confused with expertise and the complexities of ESG risks and ESG strategies that require specialist knowledge.
+Competence greenwashing involves organisations claiming they are sustainable, for example by giving ESG-related titles to people who lack sufficient expertise.
+Awareness must not be confused with expertise and the complexities of ESG risks and strategies that require specialist knowledge.

-An indicator of competency greenwashing is the inability to substantiate claims by reference to recognised standards or qualifications such as those offered by the Institute for Environmental Management & Assessment (IEMA).
+An indicator of competence greenwashing is the inability to substantiate claims by reference to recognised standards or qualifications such as those offered by the Institute of Sustainability & Environmental Professionals (ISEP).

-As competency greenwashing is closely related to Greenwashing, it may be subject to the same rules and guidance where relevant, including:
+As competence greenwashing is closely related to Greenwashing, it may be subject to the same rules and guidance where relevant, including those stemming from:

 All of the above require that any statement made must be truthful, accurate, clear, unambiguous and must not omit or hide important information.